Frequently Asked Questions

 RDA Reference comprises the RDA element sets and value vocabularies and their translations, and associated maps and alignments.

-- An unstructured description that is a string.
-An example is a free text note.
+- An unstructured description.
+An example is a free text note or a name of an agent.

-- A structured description that is a string that aggregates string values from other elements using a form of syntax encoding scheme.
-An example is a name/title access point.
+- A structured description is a string that aggregates string values from other elements using a string encoding scheme.
+An example is an access point for agent that may include a string for a name of person and a string for a date of birth.

-- An identifier that is a string.
+- An identifier.
 An example is an ISBN or local identifier.

 In this context, a "string" is a sequence of alphanumeric symbols and punctuation marks intended primarily for human consumption.

-The RDA guidance and instructions were developed during the RDA Toolkit Restructure and Redesign (3R) Project to further generalize these methods of identifying a related entity, and to accommodate an explicit "fourth path" method for linked data applications:
+The RDA guidance and instructions were developed during the RDA Toolkit Restructure and Redesign (3R) Project to further generalize these methods of identifying a related entity, and to accommodate an explicit fourth method for linked data applications:

 - An IRI for the entity as a real-world object; that is, a "thing".

-Please email questions about the content of the RDA Vocabularies to the Chair of the RDA Steering Ccmmittee (email@example.com).
-Questions about technical issues can be emailed to the RDA Technical Team Liaison Officer (firstname.lastname@example.org)
+Please email questions about the content of the RDA Vocabularies to the Chair of the RDA Steering Committee (firstname.lastname@example.org).
+Questions about technical issues can be emailed to the RDA Technical Team Liaison Officer.

-See RDA Reference data maintenance and flow for information about the processes used to maintain the RDA vocabularies.
+See the section on "Data flow" in About the RDA Registry and vocabularies for information about the processes used to maintain the RDA vocabularies.